bostonaholic/test-more-behaviour/README.md

 #### after_all ####

-You can use these to define code which executes before and after each example or only once per example group.
+Used to define code which executes before and after each example or only once per example group.

 ### SOURCE ###